-We may experience delays in the design, manufacture, production, and launch of our vehicles, which could harm our business, financial condition, operating results and prospects.
+We may experience delays in the design, manufacture, production, and launch of our vehicles, which could harm our business, prospects, financial condition and operating results.

-The future success of our business depends and will depend on our ability to execute on our plans to develop, produce, market and sell our vehicles.
+Our future business depends in large part on our ability to execute on our plans to develop, produce, market and sell our vehicles.
 Many EV companies have experienced delays in the design, production and commercial release of new products.
 To the extent we delay the launch of our vehicles, our growth prospects could be adversely affected as we may fail to establish or grow our market share.
 Furthermore, we rely on contract manufacturers for the manufacturing of vehicles.
 We could experience delays if our contract manufacturers do not meet agreed upon timelines or experience capacity constraints.
 Additionally, we and our contract manufacturer rely on third-party suppliers for the provision and development of the key components and materials used in our vehicles.
 To the extent our suppliers experience any delays in providing us or our contract manufacturer with or developing necessary components, we could experience delays in delivering on our timelines.
 See "-Increases in costs, as a result of inflation or otherwise, disruption of supply or shortage of materials, in particular for lithium-ion battery cells and electronics subcomponents could harm our business."

-We may be unable to develop and manufacture vehicles of sufficient quality, on schedule and at scale, that would appeal to a large customer base.
+We may be unable to develop and manufacture vehicles of sufficient quality, and on schedule and scale, that would appeal to a large customer base.